 Fund financial statements of the County are organized into funds, each of which is considered to be a separate accounting entity.
-Each fund is accounted for by providing a separate set of self-balancing accounts that constitute its assets, deferred inflows of resources, liabilities, fund equity, revenues and expenditures/expenses.
+Each fund is accounted for by providing a separate set of self-balancing accounts that constitute its assets, deferred inflows of resources, liabilities, deferred outflows of resources, fund balances, revenues and expenditures.
 Funds are organized into governmental, proprietary and fiduciary.
 Major individual Governmental Funds are reported as separate columns in the fund financial statements.
 Non-major funds are aggregated and presented in a single column as Other Governmental Funds.